wp-plugins/knews/readme.txt

 = Features =

+* *NEW:* HTML code edition inside WYSIWYG Editor!
+* *NEW:* Easy SMTP default configuration for 1&1 and GoDaddy hostings & Gmail and Yahoo external accounts.
 * **Automated** newslettering creation and submit [(tutorial here)](http://www.knewsplugin.com/automated-newsletter-creation/).
 * New **premium** template "Officina", in our [(new shop)](http://www.knewsplugin.com/ps/en/).
 * **Widget** for subscriber and surfing language capture, with Name and Surname optional fields.